mde/ejs/README.md

     output inside scriptlet tags.
   - `async`                 When `true`, EJS will use an async function for rendering.
 (Depends on async/await support in the JS runtime.
+  - `beautify`              Make sure to set this to 'false' in order to skip UglifyJS parsing, when using ES6 features (`const`, etc) as UglifyJS doesn't understand them.

 This project uses [JSDoc](http://usejsdoc.org/).
 For the full public API documentation, clone the repository and run `npm run doc`.
 This will run JSDoc